 This figure shows the normal female testosterone range on the left and the normal male range on the right.
-It also shows the abnormal testosterone ranges that can be produced by people with certain differences of sex development (DSDs).
+Abnormal testosterone ranges can be produced by people with certain differences of sex development (DSDs).
 Some people with DSD prefer to describe themselves as intersex.
-The conditions marked in red are among those that affect genetic (biological) females.
-Those marked in green are two that affect (genetic) biological males.
+The conditions that affect genetic (biological) females are all below the male range.
+The conditions that affect (genetic) biological males are all above the female range.
 Those conditions are described further in the answer to Question 27 below.

 Some advocates for trans and intersex athletes claim that there is an overlap in the normal ranges.
 This claim is not supported by the data or the current peer-reviewed literature.
 Their argument depends on the existence of a small number of outlier (abnormal) readings, i.e., on a small number of higher-than-normal female T readings and a small number of lower-than-normal male T readings.
 These abnormal readings are used by advocates to construct a “spectrum” that appears to negate the normal bimodal distribution by “filling in” the gap between the two ranges.
-The figure above shows one way this optical effect can be achieved.
 It requires ignoring that more than 99% of the population has readings in the normal ranges, and then “filling in” the gap between those ranges with readings from the less than 1% of the population that has an intersex condition.

 As the leading experts in the field have established, however, the overlap argument is not supported by the data points themselves, which do not distinguish between (1) doped and non-doped females; (2) females and males with differences of sex development; and (3) male readings taken at rest and following strenuous exercise—the latter has been established to lower normal levels temporarily.
 Additionally, they measure testosterone by immunoassay – which is inaccurate at lower testosterone concentrations in women – rather than by state-of-the-art methodology, i.e., by mass spectrometry.
 Once those errors are corrected, the overlap disappears.